 How to Create a Custom Reference Project

-Once your DataOps account has more than one project, you might start thinking about how to avoid the needless repetition of content.
-This is where a custom reference project comes in.
+Once your DataOps account has multiple projects, you might start thinking about avoiding needless content repetition.
+The solution is your custom reference project.

 Creating the reference project

-First, identify or create a suitable group to hold shared content.
-A good approach is to create a group at the top level of your account called something like Reference and Templates.
+First, identify or create a suitable project group to hold the shared content.
+A good approach is to create a group at the top level of your account called Reference and Templates.

-Access at the Reporter level will need to be granted on this group to all your users so they can access the reference project content in pipelines.
+Access at the Reporter level will need to be granted to this group to all your users so pipelines can access the reference project.

 Once you have a suitable group, create an empty project called %CUSTOMER% Reference Project.